 - Drainage of fluid that builds up in the tummy (abdomen) - called ascites.

 A bleed from swellings (varices) - described above - is a medical emergency.
 Seek medical help immediately if you have cirrhosis and:

 - You pass blood in your stools (faeces); or

-- Your faeces become black.
+- Your stools become black.

 Various surgical techniques can be used to stop the bleeding and to help reduce the risk of further bleeds.

 In severe cases, where the scarring is extensive and the liver can barely function, then a liver transplant may be the only option.